World Environment Day: History and significance

 READ: World Environment Day 2018: Here’s all the buzz around the world, ahead of the big day

-This program began in 1972 to spread awareness about the degrading environmental conditions and the ever-growing global footprints.
+This program began in 1972 to spread awareness about the degrading environmental conditions and the unstable ecological footprints.
 With plastic making up ten per cent of the total waste generated, half of it used is disposable or single-use.
-This presents a major problem as it is non-renewable and its manufacture and destruction exposes individuals and environment to many toxins, including carcinogens.
+This presents a major problem as it is non-renewable and it exposes individuals and environment to many toxins, including carcinogens.

 READ: World Environment Day 2018 theme, slogan: Moving towards a plastic-free future